holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 ***“Chicks arriving in the operation from a multiplier hatchery are raised to market weight (1-4 kg)”***

-1. Drag one "Chicken Meat Production" component to the farm.
+1. Drag one "**Chicken Meat Production**" component to the farm.
 For each group (Pullets and Cockerels), each management period for that group will consist of 400 animals.
 This means numbers of animals will be consistent throughout the management periods / year.
 2. Select the **Pullets** group.
 The start and end dates for each management period will be:
     - **Brooding Stage:** Start January 1st, 2022 - End January 22nd, 2022.
     - **Rearing Stage:** Start January 23rd, 2022 - End June 26th, 2022.